 The amount of DE powder needed will be the same for a complete cleaning or a completely new filter since both start with a “clean slate.”

 The way DE powder works is by thoroughly coating your filter grids.
 As water passes through those grids, the DE powder sifts out the most microscopic sediment.
 Eventually, of course, you’ll have to replace the powder with a complete clean of your filters.

-You should do a total DE filter cleaning one or two times per year, as long as you are backwashing your filter every one to three months.
-A complete clean means taking the filter grids out and thoroughly cleaning them before replacing them.
+You should do a total DE filter cleaning once or twice per year, as long as you backwash your filter every one to three months.
+A complete clean means removing the filter grids and thoroughly cleaning them before replacing them.

 Most DE filters include a recommendation for the total amount of DE powder on a fresh filter.
 However, if you can’t find a suggestion from the manufacturer, you can use a simple rule of thumb: For a full clean or new filter, add one pound of DE powder for every 10 square feet of the filter.
 So, a 48-square-foot filter will need about five pounds of DE powder.